Gorenstein cohomological dimension and stable categories for groups: Gorenstein cohomological dimension under changes of groups

 Let $G$ be a group, $H$ be a finite subgroup of $G$, and denote by $N_{G}(H)$ the normalizer of $H$ in $G$.
 The Weyl group of $H$ is $W = N_{G}(H)/H$.
-Note that modules over the Weyl group $W = N_{G}(H)/H$ are exactly the ones over the group $G$ on which the subgroup $H$ acts trivially.
-That is, for any commutative coefficient ring $R$, the class of $RW$-modules contains precisely all those $RG$-modules $M$ with $M^H = M$.
+Note that any module over the group $G$ on which the subgroup $H$ acts trivially induces a module over the Weyl group $W$.

 We conclude this section by stating a result similar to \cite[Proposition 2.5]{ET18}.
 Due to Lemma \ref{lem:SplitMonic}, we can replace the rings of finite weak global dimension therein, to be Gorenstein regular rings.
 The argument follows verbatim from that of \cite{ET18}, so it is omitted.
 Note that we reobtain \cite[Theorem 2.8 (3)]{BDT09} by specifying $R$ to be the ring of integers $\mathbb{Z}$.